mdn/content/files/en-us/web/api/windowsharedstorage/run/index.md

     - `data` {{optional_inline}}
       - : An object representing any data required for executing the operation.
     - `keepAlive` {{optional_inline}}
       - : A boolean value.
-If set to `true`, the {{domxref("SharedStorageWorkletGlobalScope")}} of the associated worklet is kept alive, and the operation can be again.
-You therefore need to set `keepAlive` to `true` for each operation that is not intended to be the last one.
-The default value, `false`, means that the {{domxref("SharedStorageWorkletGlobalScope")}} is terminated after the operation is run; it therefore cannot be run again.
+If set to `true`, the {{domxref("SharedStorageWorkletGlobalScope")}} of the associated worklet is kept alive, and the operation can be run again.
+Therefore, you need to set `keepAlive` to `true` for each operation that is not intended to be the last one.
+The default value, `false`, means that the {{domxref("SharedStorageWorkletGlobalScope")}} is terminated after the operation is run and cannot be run again.

 ### Return value